Technology in the Classroom

 How can they be used?

-Voting pads can be used in any face-to-face teaching session for the following:
+Voting software can be used in any face-to-face or Teams session for the following:

 • Hold a class quiz for individual or group activities.